microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgRiskDetection.md

 BODYPARAMETER <IMicrosoftGraphRiskDetection>: riskDetection
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
-  - `[Activity <String>]`: activityType
+  - `[Activity <String>]`:
   - `[ActivityDateTime <DateTime?>]`: Date and time that the risky activity occurred.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is look like this: 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[AdditionalInfo <String>]`: Additional information associated with the risk detection in JSON format.
-For example, '[{/'Key/':/'userAgent/',/'Value/':/'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/68.0.3440.106 Safari/537.36/'}]'.
-Possible keys in the additionalInfo JSON string are: userAgent, alertUrl, relatedEventTimeInUtc, relatedUserAgent, deviceInformation, relatedLocation, requestId, correlationId, lastActivityTimeInUtc, malwareName, clientLocation, clientIp, riskReasons.
-For more information about riskReasons and possible values, see riskReasons values.
   - `[CorrelationId <String>]`: Correlation ID of the sign-in associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in.
   - `[DetectedDateTime <DateTime?>]`: Date and time that the risk was detected.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 looks like this: 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[DetectionTimingType <String>]`: riskDetectionTimingType
   - `[IPAddress <String>]`: Provides the IP address of the client from where the risk occurred.
   - `[LastUpdatedDateTime <DateTime?>]`: Date and time that the risk detection was last updated.
-The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is look like this: 2014-01-01T00:00:00Z
   - `[Location <IMicrosoftGraphSignInLocation>]`: signInLocation
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[City <String>]`: Provides the city where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.